 20

-Agreement are set forth for 34 as attached.
-The overall increase is 2% for 34.
-The minimum salary for the period July 1, 3through June 26, 4 will be $35,251 and the maximum salary will be $62,356.
+Agreement are set forth for2013-2014 as attached.
+The overall increase is 2% for2013-2014.
+The minimum salary for the period July 1, 2013 through June 26, 2014 will be $35,251 and the maximum salary will be $62,356.

 All members who have obtained trade licenses and/or certifications as listed in SCHEDULE A attached hereto and made a part hereof shall, in addition to their salary, receive a stipend for each trade licenses and/or certifications so listed in SCHEDULE A. For any trade licenses and/or certifications obtained during any contract year the stipend will be prorated as a percentage of the full number of contract days, with the number of contract days of benefit to the District as the numerator (number of days left in year subsequent to obtaining license/ certification) and the total number of days in the contract year as the denominator.